sean-charles-allen/remix/README.md

 # remix
-A people-matching app using advance algorithms to pair based on music taste.
+A people-matching app using advanced algorithms to pair based on music taste.